Whether you’re a serious or casual runner or you experience knee pain when sitting for long periods of time, you may be suffering from runner’s knee.

 Here are some other treatments that may help to ease your symptoms:

-- Cold packs on the affected knee
+- Cold packs on your affected knee

 - Dry needling